-The International Students' Olympiad in Cryptography (NSUCRYPTO) was held for the fourth time in 2017.
-The idea of the Olympiad was born at Novosibirsk State University, which is located in the world-famous scientific heart of Siberia-Akademgorodok.
-Now, the Olympiad Program Committee includes specialists from Belgium, France, the Netherlands, the United States of America, Norway, India, Belarus, and Russia.
-At the same time, the geography of participants is expanding year by year: there were more than 1,300 participants from 38 countries during 2014-2017.
+The International Students' Olympiad in cryptography NSUCRYPTO was held for the fourth time in 2017.
+The idea of the Olympiad was born in Novosibirsk State University that is located in the world-famous scientific center in the heart of Siberia - Akademgorodok.
+Now, the Olympiad program committee includes specialists from Belgium, France, The Netherlands, USA, Norway, India, Belarus', Russia.
+At the same time the geography of participants is expanding year by year: there were more than 1300 participants from 38 countries in 2014-2017.

-Let us shortly formulate the format of the Olympiad (all information can be found on the official website, nsucrypto.nsu.ru).
-One of the Olympiad's ideas is that everyone can participate: school students, university students, and even professionals!
+Let us shortly formulate the format of the Olympiad (all information can be found on the official website nsucrypto.nsu.ru).
+One of the Olympiad ideas is that everyone can participate: school students, university students and professionals!
 Each participant chooses his/her category when registering on the Olympiad website.
-The Olympiad consists of two independent internet rounds; the first one is individual while the second round is team-oriented.
-The first round is divided into two sections, "A" for school students and "B" for university students and professionals.
+The Olympiad consists of two independent Internet rounds: the first one is individual while the second round is team.
+The first round is divided into two sections: A - for school students, B - for university students and professionals.
 Participants read the Olympiad problems and send their solutions using the Olympiad website.
 The language of the Olympiad is English.